DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

     This reconnect option is enabled by default.
 However, it can be turned off by setting this flag.

-  - ``RTE_VHOST_USER_DEQUEUE_ZERO_COPY``

-    Dequeue zero copy will be enabled when this flag is set.
-It is disabled by default.

-    There are some truths (including limitations) you might want to know while setting this flag:

-    * zero copy is not good for small packets (typically for packet size below 512).

-    * zero copy is really good for VM2VM case.
-For iperf between two VMs, the boost could be above 70% (when TSO is enabled).

-    * For zero copy in VM2NIC case, guest Tx used vring may be starved if the PMD driver consume the mbuf but not release them timely.

-      For example, i40e driver has an optimization to maximum NIC pipeline which postpones returning transmitted mbuf until only tx_free_threshold free descs left.
-The virtio TX used ring will be starved if the formula (num_i40e_tx_desc - num_virtio_tx_desc > tx_free_threshold) is true, since i40e will not return back mbuf.

-      A performance tip for tuning zero copy in VM2NIC case is to adjust the frequency of mbuf free (i.e. adjust tx_free_threshold of i40e driver) to balance consumer and producer.

-    * Guest memory should be backended with huge pages to achieve better performance.
-Using 1G page size is the best.

-      When dequeue zero copy is enabled, the guest phys address and host phys address mapping has to be established.
-Using non-huge pages means far more page segments.
-To make it simple, DPDK vhost does a linear search of those segments, thus the fewer the segments, the quicker we will get the mapping.
-NOTE: we may speed it by using tree searching in future.

-    * zero copy can not work when using vfio-pci with iommu mode currently, this is because we don't setup iommu dma mapping for guest memory.
-If you have to use vfio-pci driver, please insert vfio-pci kernel module in noiommu mode.

-    * The consumer of zero copy mbufs should consume these mbufs as soon as possible, otherwise it may block the operations in vhost.

   - ``RTE_VHOST_USER_IOMMU_SUPPORT``

     IOMMU support will be enabled when this flag is set.
 It is disabled by